syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 The image can be exported as a base64 string for the JPEG, PNG, SVG, and PDF formats.
 The rendered charts can be exported as an image using the [ExportAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_ExportAsync_Syncfusion_Blazor_Charts_ExportType_System_String_System_Nullable_Syncfusion_PdfExport_PdfPageOrientation__System_Boolean_) method.

-In this method, you will need to specify the following parameters:

-- `ExportType`: The desired export format (e.g., PNG, JPEG, SVG, PDF).
-- `FileName`: A name for the exported file (this is not used when downloading is prevented).
-- `AllowDownload`: Set this parameter to false to prevent the browser's image download prompt.
-- `IsBase64`: Set this parameter to true to indicate that you want to receive the exporting content as a base64 string.

 The chart can be converted into a base64 string if the required configuration is done while calling the [ExportAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_ExportAsync_Syncfusion_Blazor_Charts_ExportType_System_String_System_Nullable_Syncfusion_PdfExport_PdfPageOrientation__System_Boolean_) method, and you will be able to get the base64 string in the [OnExportComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnExportComplete) event argument.

 The following code shows the complete demonstration of exporting chart image of standard formats like [JPEG](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ExportType.html#Syncfusion_Blazor_Charts_ExportType_JPEG), [PNG](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ExportType.html#Syncfusion_Blazor_Charts_ExportType_PNG), [SVG](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ExportType.html#Syncfusion_Blazor_Charts_ExportType_SVG), or [PDF](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ExportType.html#Syncfusion_Blazor_Charts_ExportType_PDF) as `base64` string.